 Functions

-1 The scientific activity of the Union is spread over a number of Research Groups.
+1 The scientific activity of the Union is carried out through a number of Research Groups.

 2 Any Research Group typically includes Working Parties as required to carry out specific tasks within the Research Group’s programme of work.